-The trust seeks to provide investors with long-term capital growth through a concentrated portfolio of UK listed companies, typically with a market capitalisation below £150 million.
-The trust intends to take influential positions in businesses believed to be undervalued and that could benefit from strategic and operational initiatives to drive performance and unlock shareholder value.
+The company seeks to provide investors with long-term capital growth through a concentrated portfolio of UK listed companies, typically with a market capitalisation below £150 million.
+The company intends to take influential positions in businesses believed to be undervalued and that could benefit from strategic and operational initiatives to drive performance and unlock shareholder value.

 Judith MacKenzie discusses the Downing Strategic Micro-Cap Investment Trust

 Your capital is at risk.
 Investments and the income derived from them can fall as well as rise and investors may not get back the full amount invested.
 Investments in smaller companies will normally involve greater risk or volatility than investments in larger, more established companies.
 Please read full details of the risks here.

 What do I need to know before investing?

 We invest in companies with a market capitalisation of below £150 million, otherwise known as 'micro-cap' companies.
 These companies have less analyst coverage compared to blue chip companies - on average, there are less than two analysts with published market forecasts per company in the UK micro-cap space.

 We look to invest in the companies with a sustainable competitive advantage and a strong management team - at the right price.

 We have a rigorous bottom-up private equity approach to investing in stocks.
 We do our own research and extensive due diligence (which can take up to 18 months) to really get to know a company.

 Within the £150 million market cap spectrum, there are a vast number of quality investment opportunities, with around 50% of the 1,250 companies listed on the London Stock Exchange in the micro-cap space.
 These companies are available at lower relative valuations and can offer greater potential earnings growth.
 We are also attracted by the opportunity for these companies to deliver long term performance - historically, smaller companies have significantly outperformed their larger cap counterparts over the long term (source: NSCI Annual Review 2017).